loopasam/pixelpotluck/content/pages/faq.md

 image: faq.png
 Summary: A brief summary of the page content.

-Foo bar about the website.
-You have questions about the website?
+You have questions
+about the website?
 Here are some answers.

+- Site philosophy
+- Planning requirements
+- Mise en place and preparation

+### How do I submit a recipe?

+You can submit a recipe by sending an email